cea-hpc/modules/doc/source/modulefile.rst

  hiding is not applied if current user is member of one the group specified.
  When both options are set, hiding is not applied if a match is found for ``--not-user`` or ``--not-group``.

+ If ``--user`` option is set, hiding is applied only if the username of the user currently running :file:`modulecmd.tcl` is part of the list of username specified.
+Following the same approach, if ``--group`` option is set, hiding is applied only if current user is member of one the group specified.
+When both options are set, hiding is applied if a match is found for ``--user`` or ``--group``.
+These two options prevail over ``--not-user`` and ``--not-group`` options.

  If the :option:`--all` option is set on :subcmd:`avail`, :subcmd:`aliases`,
  :subcmd:`whatis` or :subcmd:`search` sub-commands, hiding is disabled thus